-2. Add the image to your OpenStack environment by following the procedure described in Adding images to your OpenStack environment.
+2. Add the image to your OpenStack environment by following the procedure described in Adding images to your OpenStack environment section of IBM Cloud Orchestrator User's Guide.

 Important: You must specify windows_img as name of the image.

 Configuring an SMTP server